High School Preparation

 - Green light classes.
-AP, IB or college courses taken in high school (Early College) may be used to satisfy requirements of categories 1, 2 and 3B of the General Education (GE) portion of the Pre-Dental Advantage Program, as long as they can be transferred in as equivalent to courses at Pacific that satisfy such requirements.
-This equivalence (articulation) can be verified at the ROAR webpage.
+AP, IB or college courses taken in high school (early college) may be used to satisfy requirements of the general education portion (except science) of the Pre-Dental Advantage Program, as long as they can be transferred as equivalent to courses at Pacific that satisfy such requirements.
+This equivalence can be verified at the ROAR webpage.
 Courses in chemistry and biology may be a good preparation for college when they do not articulate with a Pacific course or when they articulate with Pacific courses that have code numbers lower than BIOL 51 for biology (ex: BIOL 41) or lower than CHEM 25 for chemistry (ex: CHEM23).

 - Red light classes.
-AP, IB or Early College classes cannot be used to reduce the number of chemistry and biology courses taken while in the Pre-Dental Advantage Program.
-If you have already taken or want to take a course that articulates with a Pacific course coded BIOL 51 or higher (or CHEM 25 or higher), you must, as soon as possible: 1) Inform your undergraduate admission counselor at Pacific; and 2) Request the transfer of your courses to Pacific.
+AP, IB or early college classes cannot be used to reduce the number of chemistry and biology courses taken while in the Pre-Dental Advantage Program.
+If you complete a core biology or chemistry course before enrolling at Pacific, you will be required to take a more advanced course in those subjects at Pacific.
+If you have already taken or want to take these courses, you should inform your undergraduate admission counselor at Pacific and request the transfer of your courses to Pacific.
 This is necessary to avoid conflicts that could interfere with your registration and financial help.
-While we appreciate your interest in pursuing college-level courses prior to coming to Pacific, we strongly recommend that you do not take these courses, unless you want to replace them with more advanced chemistry and biology courses at Pacific.
+While we appreciate your interest in pursuing college-level courses prior to coming to Pacific, we strongly recommend that you avoid the core science courses, unless you want to replace them with more advanced chemistry and biology courses at Pacific.